-See Anti-Monopoly Law of the People's Republic of China, article 27(5).
+27 See Anti-Monopoly Law of the People's Republic of China, article 27(5).

-will inherently touch on industrial policy at a domestic level, and parties pursuing notifiable transactions must take special care to anticipate such issues and to work with both their domestic operations and government relations teams at the soonest practicable moment to identify, and if necessary mitigate or eliminate, these concerns, whether through commercial, diplomatic or other channels.
-Parties that pursue such transactions with no more than blind faith in the rigorous defensibility of their competitive story will find such arguments a poor weapon where the transaction imperils domestic interests, and risk seeing unanticipated delays and obstacles complicate their review processes.
+Although some have criticised Chinese merger control as being overly political as a result of other stakeholders' ability to intervene, the Chinese system is, in many regards, more transparent than most jurisdictions about the role given to other considerations and interests in the merger review process.
+Merger review in China (and to a lesser extent in other Asia-Pacific jurisdictions) will inherently touch on industrial policy at a domestic level, and parties pursuing notifiable transactions must take special care to anticipate such issues and to work with both their domestic operations and government relations teams at the soonest practicable moment to identify, and if necessary mitigate or eliminate, these concerns, whether through commercial, diplomatic or other channels.
+Parties that pursue such transactions with no more than blind faith in the rigorous defensibility of their competitive story will find such arguments a poor weapon where the transaction imperils domestic interests and risk seeing unanticipated delays and obstacles complicate their review processes.